ermlikeyeah/ermlikeyeah.github.io/_posts/2014-11-28-forefront-leeds-november-2014-reeves-rosser.markdown

 5.
 The bulk was on my frustration with the *person and user story approach* to create products (as well as the multiple flavours of persona on the scale various people adopt) - and how I try to employ a sideways step (a step *upwards* is little too egotistical) to focus more on what are the user’s, the audience’s motivations in a way that personas cannot, which we refer to as *characters* rather than personas.
 I touch upon it in the talk (and may blog more fully on it later).

 You can also view the slides by scrolling back up or [by nipping over to Speakerdeck](https://speakerdeck.com/idlesi/you-say-persona-i-say-person-ah).
-There’s no audio track, so these are very much the accompinment to the talk.
+There’s no audio track, so these are very much the accompaniment to the talk.
 But there are people, ideas, explorations in there that you might want to look through and think about.

-If you have any feedback comment below - or feel free to shout out [through Twitter](http://www.twitter.com/ErmLikeYeah) or [by email](mail:simoncwilson@gmail.com).
+If you have any feedback comment below - or feel free to shout out [through Twitter](http://www.twitter.com/OfficeOfWilson) or [by email](mail:simoncwilson@gmail.com).